jameshughes89/cs101/site/topics/car-rental/car-rental.rst

     * What do we know?

         * We have a function to calculate the total kms
-        * We also know the number of days the car was rented.
+        * We also know the number of days the car was rented

 .. code-block:: python
     :linenos: